Sherman Firefly: Design

 The gun breech itself was also rotated 90 degrees to allow loading from the left rather than from on top.
 The radio, normally mounted in the back of the turret in British tanks, had to be moved; an armoured box (a "bustle") was attached to the back of the turret to house it, with access through a large hole cut through the turret.

-The next problem encountered by Kilbourn was that the gun cradle, the metal block on which the gun sat, had to be shortened to allow the gun to fit into the Firefly and thus the gun itself was not very stable.
-Kilbourn had a new barrel designed for the 17-pounder that had a longer un-tapered section at the base, which helped solve the stability problem.
+The next problem encountered by Kilbourn was that the gun cradle, the metal block on which the gun sat, had to be shortened to allow the gun to fit into the Firefly, and thus the gun itself was not very stable.
+Kilbourn had a new barrel designed for the 17-pounder that had a longer untapered section at the base, which helped solve the stability problem.
 A new mantlet was designed to house this gun and the modified cradle.
 The Firefly had no armour or mobility advantages over the normal Sherman tank beyond the additional 13 mm of protection added to its mantlet.
 The modifications were extensive enough that 17-pounders intended for the Firefly had to be factory-built specifically for it.

-Kilbourn had to deal with other problems.
-On the standard Sherman tank, there was a single hatch in the turret through which the commander, gunner and loader entered and left the tank.
+Kilbourn had to deal with additional complications.
+On the standard Sherman tank, there was a single hatch in the turret through which the commander, gunner, and loader entered and exited the tank.
 The 17-pounder's larger breech and recoil system made it significantly more difficult for the loader to exit quickly; a new hatch was cut into the top of the turret over the gunner's position to resolve this.
 The final major change was the elimination of the hull gunner in favour of space for more 17-pounder ammunition, which was longer than the original 75 mm.

 By October and November 1943, enthusiasm began to grow for the project.
-The 21st Army Group was informed of the new tank in October 1943.
-Even before final testing had taken place in February 1944, an order for 2,100 Sherman tanks armed with the 17-pounder gun was placed, as the Challenger programme was suffering constant delays and it was realised that few would be ready for Normandy.
-Even worse, it was discovered that the Cromwell did not have a turret ring wide enough to take the new High Velocity 75mm gun (50 calibres long), so it would have to be armed with the general purpose Ordnance QF 75 mm.
+The 21st Army Group was informed of the new tank in October.
+Even before final testing had taken place in February 1944, an order for 2,100 Sherman tanks armed with the 17-pounder gun was placed, as the Challenger program was suffering constant delays and it was realized that few would be ready for Normandy.
+Even worse, it was discovered that the Cromwell did not have a turret ring wide enough to take the new High Velocity 75 mm gun (50 calibres long), so it would have to be armed with the general purpose Ordnance QF 75 mm.
 This left the Firefly as the only tank available with firepower superior to the QF 75 mm gun in the British arsenal, earning it the "highest priority" from Winston Churchill.